Tingxu123522/cse15l-lab-reports/lab1_tingxu.md

 Absolute Path to the working directory Before Command: /Users/tingxu

-Explanation: Lists the contents of the current working directory.
-If there are files and directories, they are displayed.
+Explanation: When executed without any arguments, cat waits for input from the standard input (stdin).
+After the input is provided (e.g., "Hello, World!") and terminated (usually with Ctrl+D on a new line in Unix/Linux), cat echoes the input to the standard output.
+This can be used for quick text entry or piping output from another command.

-Output Error: No. It is the expected behavior.
+Output Error: No.